The challenges and our response

-The Philippines is located on the typhoon belt and Pacific “Ring of Fire”, home to 90 per cent of the world’s earthquakes.
-This puts the Philippines at high risk for natural disasters, whilst its tropical climate means diseases such as dengue, malaria, diarrhoea and cholera are a constant threat.
+The Philippines is an archipelago of 7,641 islands in the western Pacific Ocean.
+Its location along the typhoon belt and Pacific “Ring of Fire” (home to 90% of the world’s earthquakes) put the Philippines at high risk for natural disasters and such climate-sensitive diseases as dengue, malaria, diarrhoea, and cholera.

 When Super Typhoon Haiyan hit the Philippines in November 2013, International Medical Corps was on the ground within 24 hours.
-The typhoon left widespread devastation which affected an estimated 16 million people.
-Our teams provided a major emergency response and we reached thousands of people in remote communities cut off from health care and basic services by rapidly mobilising a network of mobile medical units.
+The Super Typhoon left widespread devastation affecting an estimated 16 million people.
+Our teams provided a comprehensive emergency response, delivering 14,625 health consultations in the first six weeks alone.
+Our First Responders were able to reach remote communities cut off from healthcare and basic services by rapidly implementing a network of mobile medical units.

-Today, International Medical Corps is still addressing critical needs in the Philippines with a long-term approach to rebuilding affected communities.
-Our support includes food, health, mental health and clean water and sanitation projects.
+Today, International Medical Corps is addressing critical needs in the Philippines with a long-term approach to rebuilding affected communities and helping them become their own best First Responders.
+We have established programs in the areas of nutrition, health, mental health, and water, sanitation, and hygiene.

 For example, we are in the typhoon-affected province of Benguet, working to repair water systems, help ensure health facilities maintain access to electricity and provide training to build back better.
 We also are working to build capacity and improve sustainability by increasing the knowledge of local responders through a series of training programs that focus on such topics as first aid, CPR, mental health, coordination of emergency resources and related advanced skills.